israeldi/quantlab/_pages/quantLabWinter2020.md

 ### 2020-01-27
 1. **Quant Interview Questions**
-- Warm-up: individually, solve [interview problem 3.16 (the clock problem)](../files/quantTechnicalQuestions/quantTechnicalQuestions.pdf) which goes like this:
+- Warm-up: individually, solve [interview problem 3.16](../files/quantTechnicalQuestions/quantTechnicalQuestions.pdf), which goes like this:
 You have a bucket of unfair coins.
 Each coin has a probability of getting heads, $p$, which is uniformly distributed between zero and one.
 You pick a coin, and flip it 64 times, getting 48 heads.
 What is the expected value of $p$ for your coin?